MAINSTAGE 2025-2026

 by means of each other

-Sourced from their everyday, domestic behaviour as romantic and working partners, Hutton and Cass reveal the absurd and profound lengths we go to for one another.
-Playing between highly physical partnering and subtle gazes and gestures, they investigate the nuances of communication, power dynamics, and coexisting; all with their signature humour and wit.
+Drawn from their everyday lives as both romantic and creative partners, Hutton and Cass expose the absurd and profound lengths we go to for one another.
+Blending dynamic, physical partnering with subtle gazes and gestures, they explore the intricacies of communication, power, and coexistence — all delivered with their signature humour and wit.
 In the face of relentless conflict, the two embrace their trust, love, and willingness to transform.
-With a dynamic playlist, live dialogue, and elegant prop work, their tangible chemistry illuminates the ridiculous, painstakingly tangled, and resilient pursuit of partnership.
+Set to a vibrant playlist and interwoven with live dialogue and elegant prop work, their tangible chemistry brings to life the ridiculous, tangled, and resilient pursuit of partnership.

 Generous Mess